 You can use the success of one mailing to boost the response rates of a second related mailing.
 Sequential mailing acts as a reminder of previous interest, and it increases your odds of reaching the right customer at the right time.

 The Presort Inc. team is here to help you design, print, and implement a direct mail campaign that makes sense for your organization and your advertising budget.

 - The Presort Plus tool allows you to track response rates and maximize the impact of your direct mail campaigns.

 - Our direct mail printing services are customized to your designs and your specific direct mail strategy.

 Presort Inc. provides first-class mail services at a discounted cost to businesses large and small.
-It’s more important in today’s competitive environment than ever to get your direct mail pieces delivered to your targeted mailing list quickly, consistently, and efficiently.
+It’s more critical in today’s competitive environment than ever to get your direct mail pieces delivered quickly, consistently, and efficiently to your targeted mailing list.

 Presort Inc. uses advanced data sets and technology to pinpoint your target audience and only send mailers to those most likely to respond.
 Find out more about how hitting the right target increases response rates and converts more sales.